Vladimir612/hakatonAlgoritam/README.md

 ![image](https://user-images.githubusercontent.com/53167193/169938319-3c6c0d66-662c-43bf-b06a-670202fb1468.png)

-Now, knowing that each of this three triangles will always have length that is twice smaller and it should have number of triangles in depth decreased for one we call recursion:
+Now, knowing that each of these three triangles will always have length that is twice smaller and it should have number of triangles in depth decreased for one we call recursion:

 ![image](https://user-images.githubusercontent.com/53167193/169938395-abcd4aa2-3a24-459e-afd5-ab09ec3170cc.png)

-That’s it we draw are sierpian triangle.
+That’s it, we drew our sierpian triangle.